railslove/birthday/README.md

 Will update readme as soon as possible.
 Until then, look into the self explanatory tests (and `schema.rb`)

+This gem is not release-ready yet.

+### To do

+* Test PostgreSQL
+* kick class_eval?
+* make tests more "aware" of environment

 ## Note on Patches/Pull Requests

 * Fork the project.